 With the onset of the molecular gastronomy revolution many professional chefs have begun using Konro and Kamado BBQs to capture the great flavours that can only be achieved by cooking with charcoal and wood smoke.
 The versatility of these BBQs is really what makes them great and, like Sous Vide immersion circulators, a charcoal BBQ is for many professionals now becoming a must have piece of cooking equipment.
 Like many other modernist cooking techniques, cooking with charcoal give the opportunity to add unique and delicious flavours and textures to the food.

 Today a quick search for charcoal BBQ on google will turn up hundreds of options.
 We believe the ceramic options are best in terms of versatility, durability and value.
 You might pay more for a Kamado BBQ, but with a little care it will last you a life time.

 Reviewing half a dozen YouTube videos will tell you that steel and cast iron grills have a much shorter life span.
 With that said we advise you to look at the kamado BBQs and Konros and buy a model that has rust resistant metals parts because it is those parts that will fail you first on a Ceramic BBQ.
 Look at the spring-loaded hinges, air intakes and metal frames on the Kamado BBQs.
 If you find a grill that has rust resistant parts you have a great grill.

-At Modern Cooking we have a range of charcoal BBQs including the 33cm Ceramic Kamado BBQ as well as a selection of portable table top Konros (Comming Soon).
-You can follow the links to check them out, but there are many others out there and whether you choose to buy one through us or someone els we strongly suggest you check them out and start cooking with charcoal.
+At Modern Cooking we have a range of charcoal BBQs including the very popular Japanese Konro BBQ that have been featured on Master Chef.
+You can follow the links to check them out, but there are many others out there and whether you choose to buy one through us or someone else we strongly suggest you check them out and start cooking with charcoal.